 The board will not authorize acceptance of gifts that are inappropriate, which carry with them unsuitable conditions, which will obligate the district to future expenditures from the general fund, or which are out of proportion to the value of the gift.
 All gifts will become district property and will be accepted without obligation relative to use and/or disposal.

+The superintendent will establish criteria to be met in the acceptance of all gifts or donations to the district, regardless of whether they are solicited or unsolicited.

+Unsolicited Gifts or Donations to the District

+Money or additional supplies and equipment donated by booster clubs or other groups or patrons to support specific teams or extra-curricular activities are not to result in unacceptable levels of disparity of allocation favoring one team or gender.

+Solicited Gifts or Donations to the District

-The superintendent will establish criteria to be met in the acceptance of all gifts or donations to the district, In no event will any commitment be made by a staff member or other individuals in return for any gift to the district or to a school or department without the board's authorization.
+Certificated staff seeking donations for their classroom must obtain prior approval from the building principal.
+Other staff or administrators seeking donations to benefit an entire school or the district as a whole must obtain prior approval from the Superintendent or his/her designee.
+In no event will any commitment be made by a staff member or other individuals in return for any gift to the district or to a school or department without the board's authorization.

+Gifts to Staff

+The board recognizes that students and/or parents may wish to express their appreciation to school staff by giving gifts.
+In recognition of the fact that not all families can afford to show their appreciation with gifts, the board encourages the giving of letters of appreciation instead.